 - Explore the world’s oldest rainforest – the Daintree – then work alongside citizen volunteers to regenerate critical rainforest habitats.

 - Travel to the Great Barrier Reef to learn about the biological links between rainforest and reef ecosystems.

 Students live and study at the SFS Center for Rainforest Studies.
 Our Center lies at the end of a narrow, winding road, in the middle of a lush rainforest.
-The 153-acre property is surrounded by protected World Heritage forests, and comes alive at night with the sounds of wildlife.
-The nearby town of Yungaburra and city of Cairns provide the occasional return to civilization.
+The 153-acre property is surrounded by protected World Heritage forests, and you can see incredible wildlife from the front steps of your cabin.
+Nearby Yungaburra and Cairns provide the occasional return to civilization.